The CISO Role: The Chief Information Security Officer and Why It Matters for Cybersecurity Protection

 by the leading expert on cybersecurity and venture capital, Ross D. Blankenship

-So, a CISO or a "Chief Information Security Officer," and this person is dedicated, or should be dedicated, to making sure the network, both the software and hardware of their company, is protected all the time, 24/7.
-And it's a job that can often be sleepless, because you've got to protect potentially, the CISO might be at a Fortune 500 company and they might be protecting thousands of employees who are vulnerable to attacks, you've got hardware that could be attacked, so it's an incredibly important role.
-But a CISO's responsibility primarily is making sure the network is set up, and it's set up safely, right, so it's protected against cybercriminals.
-What I argue, and I talk about this in Cyber Nation, is the new CISO, the new CISO of 2015, 2016, 2017, and beyond should have a heightened awareness of cyber attacks, all right.
+So, a CISO or a "Chief Information Security Officer," is dedicated, or should be dedicated, to making sure the network, both the software and hardware of their company, is protected all the time.
+It's a job that can often be sleepless, because you've got to protect the company.
+The CISO might be at a Fortune 500 company and they might be protecting thousands of employees who are vulnerable to attacks, you've got hardware that could be attacked, so it's an incredibly important role.
+But a CISO's responsibility primarily is making sure the network is set up, and it's set up safely, so it's protected against cybercriminals.
+What I argue, and I talk about this in Cyber Nation, is the new CISO of 2015, 2016, 2017, and beyond should have a heightened awareness of cyber attacks.
 What I mean by that, is not just know that they're there, of course they're there.
 But if you're in industries like the energy industry or you're on Wall Street, or any industry, large or small, you've got to know that your company's networks are not safe.
 And you have to invest as a CISO/CIO you've got to invest at least 5-10% at the bare minimum, right, in information security.

 Another term for a CIO is called a CISO, Chief Information Security Officer, but more or less, most companies have one position for that same title.
 I have really recommended in our book Cyber Nation, a heightened awareness of cyber attacks and a CIO's got to spend the money, and has to advocate it.
 A lot of companies don't realize that they need to invest in cyber security until they're sitting around a board room and explaining an attack, right, so don't let that happen.
 As a CIO your responsibility is to defend and protect your company's networks all the time, even if that means being castigated or being told, "well I don't know if that's a big deal."
 Show people that it can happen to your company.
 And the CEOs and the COOs, a lot of C's here, will realize the damaging affects of a cyber attack.